 Rise in Max Benefits for Workers Retiring at Full Retirement Age

 Americans who retire at full retirement age — either 66 or 67, depending on when you were born — saw a bump in their maximum benefits this year.
 The maximum rose to $3,627 a month in 2023 from $3,345 a month in 2022.

 Maximum Taxable Earnings Will Increase for Those Still Working

 Anyone who has ever received a paycheck knows that part of that check is withheld to pay Social Security taxes.
 There is a limit on the amount of your annual earnings that can be taxed by Social Security, called the maximum taxable earnings.
-That limit will rise to $160,200 in 2023 from $147,000 in 2022.
+That limit rose to $160,200 in 2023 from $147,000 in 2022.

 Change to Earnings Test Exempt Amounts

 Social Security withholds benefits if your earnings exceed a certain level and if you are under the full retirement age (FRA).
 This is called the retirement earnings test exempt amount.
 According to the SSA, one of two different exempt amounts apply — a lower amount in years before the year you reach FRA and a higher amount in the year you reach FRA.